Elvyria/Mixxc/README.md

 GSK_RENDERER=cairo GTK_USE_PORTAL=0 mixxc
 ```
 ### Manual Closing
-By default, when the mouse cursor leaves window boundaries, it automatically closes.
+By default window will be closed after it looses focus.
 This is a workaround for WM's that don't send `close` request to layer-shells under Wayland.
 If this behavior is not desirable, you can disable it:
 ```sh